eclipse-tractusx/digital-product-pass/deployment/local/iam/README.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# Local Keycloak Setup
+# Identity Access Management (IAM) Setup

-This guide describes how to setup a keycloak instance in local docker container and import existing realm.json file.
+This guide describes how to setup a IAM instance locally using docker container and import existing realm.json file.

 ## Launch keycloak docker container